pellcorp/creality-wiki/docs/misc.md

 ## Configure Wifi via USB Stick

-A recently added feature allows configuring a new wifi ap via a USB Stick, you copy a `wpa_supplicant.conf` to a FAT32 formatted USB stick and plug it into the front of your printer and power cycle the printer.
+A recently added feature allows configuring a new wifi ap via a USB Stick, you copy a `wpa_supplicant.conf` to a FAT32 formatted USB stick and plug it into the front of your printer and power cycle the printer, the printer will notice the file, copy it over to the printer and restart wifi, by the time GrumpyScreen appears your wifi ap should have been switched.

-!!! warning
+!!! note

      This feature is not available for Simple AF for RPi!

+!!! danger

+    If you leave the USB Stick in the printer with a `wpa_supplicant.conf` on it, the printer is going to be copying that file across and restarting WIFI every time the printer is power cycled, this is not good for the printer, so delete the wpa_supplicant.conf from the stick after the printer has switched the wifi AP over.

 The format of the file must be precisely what the printer is looking for: